ETH-Computational-Thinking-Lab/CTL-FAQ/README.md

 ### problems with git (Mac users)

 To check if your git installation operates properly with VS code, open VS code.
 Open a Terminal window from the menu bar (top).
 Enter: git --version.
 If an error message occurs, enter: git.
 This will install git.
 Afterwards, you may enter: git --version again to verify the installation.
-Then proceed with the two 'git config --global' items.
+Then proceed with the two 'git config --global' items

+          git config --global user.name "XXX"
+          git config --global user.email XXX@YYY

 ### problems with git (Windows users)

 To check if your git installation operates properly with VS code, open VS code.
 Open a Terminal window from the menu bar (top).
 Enter: git --version.
 If an error message occurs, enter: conda -V into the Terminal.
 If this gives an error as well, enter: conda activate.
 Then enter: git --version.
 If this gives an error, enter: conda install git.
 This will install git.
 Afterwards, you may enter: git --version again to verify the installation.
-Then proceed with the two 'git config --global' items.
+Then proceed with the two 'git config --global' items

+          git config --global user.name "XXX"
+          git config --global user.email XXX@YYY

 If you continue having trouble, open the command palette in VS code using crtl-shift+P and select or type 'python: Select Interpreter'.
 Switch the interpreter to 'base' from conda, which is the correct environment.